flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 ## 14. Disclaimer of Warranties

-To the maximum extent permitted by law, the App is provided â€œas isâ€ and â€œas available.â€
+To the maximum extent permitted by law, the App is provided as is and as available.

 We do not guarantee: